Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ---

 ## Slicing a Span (Case 03)
-When we split an array into another array, we are allocating more memory for the second array in the heap, however if we split it into a **Span**, we are only referring to the original array.<br>
+When we split an array into another array, we are allocating more memory for the second array in the heap, however, if we split it into a **Span**, we are only referring to the original array.<br>
-We can use different methods to split span.
+We can use different methods to split a span.
 ```C#
 int[] originalNumberArray = Enumerable.Range(1, 100).ToArray();